SpoonX/aurelia-api/doc/getting-started.md

 ### Installation and configuration

-First, head on over to your favorite terminal and run `jspm install github:spoonx/aurelia-api` from your project root.
+First, head on over to your favorite terminal and run `jspm install aurelia-api` from your project root.
 This will install the module of which you're reading the getting-started right now.
 Woah!

 ### Reflect